Control-plane goals

 The agent has no fallback if goals are left unfilled — an empty ## KB Goals section is a silent failure mode, which is why the installation guidance treats the fill-in step as a first-run requirement rather than optional polish.

-Relationship to other commonplace invariants
+Relationship to other Commonplace invariants

-- The routing table (
+- The routing and navigation content (

 Relevant Notes: